-Elder Scrolls 6: Release date and everything to know
+Elder Scrolls 6: Everything you need to know about the Skyrim sequel

 The Elder Scrolls 6 platforms?

 What we can be much more confident about is what platforms the game is likely to come to - we can now be fairly sure that it's a next-gen only title.
-While the PS4 and Xbox One could still be getting new games in a couple of years' time, we doubt they'll be able to handle what Bethesda cooks. up graphically, so we'd expect that TES6 will come to three main platforms at launch: Xbox Series X, Playstation 5 and PC.
+While the PS4 and Xbox One could still be getting new games in a couple of years' time, we doubt they'll be able to handle what Bethesda cooks up graphically.

+However, the elephant in the room here is that Bethesda is now owned by Microsoft, so TES6 coming to PS5 is no longer on the table.
+A recent roundtable saw Phil Spencer say that Bethesda games would be exclusive to platforms that can host Game Pass.

+That means that right now we can only really see the game arriving on a few platforms: Xbox Series X, Series S and PC.
+On top of that, the announcement that Bethesda's next game, Starfield, won't come to PlayStation, makes it all but guaranteed that the same is true for The Elder Scrolls.

-Although the Nintendo Switch has the requisite port of Skyrim too, it looks more than a little ropey in places, so we think it's a safe assumption that, barring any hardware changes from Nintendo, its super little console won't be able to handle the new Elder Scrolls game.
+Although the Nintendo Switch did get the requisite port of Skyrim too, it looks more than a little ropey in places, so we think it's a safe assumption that, barring any big hardware changes from Nintendo, its super little console won't be able to handle the new Elder Scrolls game.

 Elder Scrolls 6 gameplay